 Structured Preschool-Like Alternatives

-In case you want something that more closely resembles a traditional, structured preschool environment, perhaps so you can tell strangers and family members that your child is in a preschool (of sorts), I suggest considering the following:
+If you want something that more closely resembles a traditional, structured preschool environment, perhaps so you can tell strangers and family members that your child is in a preschool (of sorts), I suggest considering the following:

 If you put together a group preschool, here are some suggestions on how to run it: